MrakDun-desu/BlockstackerDocs/Rules customization/Rotation-systems.md

 - 2 - rotated 180 degrees
 - 3 - rotated 90 degrees clockwise

-This will change how the piece will spawn, but not how it will appear in queue (as of Blockstacker version 0.3, might change in the future).
+This will change how the piece will spawn, but not how it will appear in queue (as of UStacker version 0.3, might change in the future).

 Full spin kicks are both vectors with x and y fields for the kick values.